Virtual-Finland-Development/authentication-gw/docs/auth-providers.md

 SuomiFi is an SAML2 -type authentication provider with the following endpoints:

-- login: `/auth/saml2/login-request`
+- LoginRequest: `/auth/saml2/login-request`
+  - gets a `loginCode`
-- userInfo: `/auth/saml2/user-info-request`
+- UserInfoRequest: `/auth/saml2/user-info-request`
+  - uses the `loginCode` to get user info
+  - example: `{"context": {"AuthnContextClassRef": "http://ftn.ficora.fi/2017/loa2"}, "profile": {"nameID": "a21sxxasxaxas323", "email":"John@Doe"}}`
+    - `context.AuthnContextClassRef`: is the authentication level information
+    - `profile.nameID`: is the user ID
+    - `profile.email`: is the user email (if available)
-- logout: `/auth/saml2/logout-request`
+- LogoutRequest: `/auth/saml2/logout-request`
+  - ends the suomifi login session

 The login flow gets a `loginCode` which is an user identifier (nameID).
 The user identifier is then used to get user info.